UQ-RCC/hpc-docs/guides/Slurm-Tips.md

 ## Target any H100

-If your code can run on both standard H100 and H100 SXM systems, allow Slurm to schedule on either partition:
+The H100 nodes in the `gpu_cuda` and the `gpu_sxm` partition are a different architecture.
+If your code can run on both standard H100 and H100 SXM nodes, you can allow Slurm to schedule on either partition:

 ```
 #SBATCH --gres=gpu:h100:1